 In order to follow official government advice, you should remain in isolation unless you’re shopping for essential groceries, visiting vulnerable relatives, exercising for one hour a day or going to work (but only if there is no way you can work remotely).
 However, if you are on the road and find that you need to refuel, there are certain things you can do reduce exposure to the virus.

 Firstly, you should try to use self-service payment methods wherever possible.
 This could be via the pay-at-pump machine or payment applications such as Shell’s ‘Fill Up & Go’.
 Alternatively, if they are not available, use contactless payment to avoid touching the card machine.

 You should also avoid coming into contact with the fuel pump itself, so we recommend you make use of disposable gloves where available.
-The majority of fuel stations will have a box of them positioned at the pump, so consider wearing them when handling the pump.
+The majority of fuel stations will have a box positioned at the pump, so consider wearing gloves when handling the pump.

-If you have no need to use your vehicle during the lockdown period, it is likely that the battery will die, particularly If this continues for the foreseeable future.
+If you don’t need to use your vehicle during the lockdown period, it is likely that the battery will die, particularly if this continues for the foreseeable future.
 To preserve as much battery life as possible, you should ensure all interior lights are switched off and the doors are securely locked.
-Furthermore, you should only start your engine if you intend to run the car for at least 15 minutes, to enhance the condition of the battery.
+Furthermore, you should only start your engine if you intend to run the car for at least 15 minutes; this will help keep the battery in good condition.